Authors (Volume 12)

 Evan Torner, PhD is Associate Professor of German Studies and Film & Media Studies at the University of Cincinnati, where he also serves as Undergraduate Director of German Studies and the Director of the UC Game Lab.
 He is co-founder and a Senior Editor of the journal Analog Game Studies.
 To date, he has published 9 co-edited volumes and special journal issues, as well as over 40 articles and book chapters in various venues.
 His fields of expertise include East German genre cinema, German film history, critical race theory, science fiction. role-playing game studies, Nordic larp, cultural criticism, and second-language pedagogy.

-Dr. José P. Zagal is a game scholar and avid game player as well.
+José P. Zagal, PhD is a game scholar and avid game player as well.
 He is also a Professor with the University of Utah’s nationally ranked Division of Games where, among other things, he teaches courses on game design, ethics in videogames, and experimental games.
 He taught his first university-level class in 2000, has since supervised multiple award-winning student projects, and many of his former students work at leading game studios worldwide.
 Dr. Zagal has edited and authored numerous books and articles on game ethics, games education, game design, role-playing games, and more.
 He most recently co-authored Seeing Red: Nintendo’s Virtual Boy (MIT Press 2024) and co-edited Fifty Years of Dungeons & Dragons (MIT Press 2024) and The Routledge Handbook of Role-Playing Game Studies (Routledge 2024).
 He was honored as a Distinguished Scholar by the Digital Games Research Association (DiGRA) and named a Fellow of the Higher-Education Videogame Alliance (HEVGA) for his contributions to games research.
 He also serves as the Editor-In-Chief of DiGRA’s flagship journal Transactions of the Digital Games Research Association (ToDiGRA).